bobbybol/pixelify/README.md

 # BB Pixelify
-Transform any image into a grid of tiles
+Transform any image into a grid of image tiles

 ![Demo of BB Pixelify](/demo/img/pixelify-example@2x.jpg)